xjz92/Attach-Dictionary/readme.md

 [Xing Jie Zhong](), University of Notre Dame

-Witwicky Base for this comes from [Toan Q. Nguyen](http://tnq177.github.io), University of Notre Dame

-An extension of Witwicky https://github.com/tnq177/witwicky (please consult link for general instructions) to read in and attach defintions from a dictionary to the encoder.
+Witwicky Base for this comes from [Toan Q. Nguyen](http://tnq177.github.io), University of Notre Dame https://github.com/tnq177/witwicky (please consult link for general instructions) to read in and attach defintions from a dictionary to the encoder.

 This code has been tested with only Python 3.6 and PyTorch 1.0.